 Vegan Nutrition Tips #5: Top up your vitamin B12

 All nutrition professionals (including those of us who specialise in vegan diets) recommend that vegans take a vitamin B12 (cobalamin) supplement or regularly eat vitamin B12-fortified foods.
 Why?
 Because plants have no need for vitamin B12, so they usually don’t contain any.
-4,6 Actually, in nature vitamin B12 is made by bacteria and microorganisms, even vitamin B12 found in animal products and some plant foods.
+4,6 Actually, in nature vitamin B12 is made by bacteria and microorganisms, even vitamin B12 found in animal products and some plant-based foods.

 Research has found that nutritional yeast, tempeh (fermented soybean), nori seaweed and shiitake mushrooms contain a considerable amount of vitamin B12.4,7 However, other fermented soy foods, fermented vegetables (saurkraut, kimchi), fermented drinks (kombucha, kefir) only contain trace amounts of vitamin B12, which is not adequate to meet the recommended daily intake (RDI) for adults.4,7 That’s why it’s important to top up your vitamin B12 intake.